MarkNisarg/proof-buddy/README.md

 6. The next few steps will detail how to create an "authorization URL", which is the essential piece to "Obtaining a Authorization Code".
 The next few steps are a bit tricky, I suggest you have a notepad open to take notes and save data.

-7. To create an authorization URL, you will need to follow the below format.
-Dont worry we will do a step by step instruction on how to acomplish this.
+7. To create an authorization URL, you will need to follow the below format (clarified in steps 8 - 12 below).
+Don't worry we will do a step by step instruction on how to acomplish this.
 The URL format is as follows:

 ```
 https://accounts.google.com/o/oauth2/v2/auth?